-Q: What event prompted you to go from a multistore flower shop owner to a large franchisor?
+What event prompted you to go from a multistore flower shop owner to a large franchisor?

-A: I was living in Queens with my wife and three kids in the early 1980s, and I heard a radio commercial for 800-Flowers while I was shaving.
+Jim McCann: I was living in Queens with my wife and three kids in the early 1980s, and I heard a radio commercial for 800-Flowers while I was shaving.
 And I thought, Holy mackerel.
 It was something I’d been thinking of doing for a while with my company, Flora Plenty.

 I decided to buy the company that had the telephone number, even though it was essentially out of business.
-It turned out to be the worst business decision you could imagine because of my naiveté: Here I am, a wise-guy kid from New York City, and I think I’m going to save all this money by not hiring bankers and lawyers.
+It turned out to be the worst business decision you could imagine because of my naiveté.
+Here I am, a wise-guy kid from New York City, and I think I’m going to save all this money by not hiring bankers and lawyers.
 I’ll just go ahead and buy the company myself.
-A year later, I’m able to purchase the company and its assets, which at that time was only a telephone number; it had absolutely no business to speak of.
+A year later, I’m able to purchase the company and its assets, which at that time was only a telephone number.
+It had absolutely no business to speak of.
 The good news is they spent $20 million promoting that phone number.
 The bad news is they only generated $10 million, so they’re in debt.

 What I didn’t know was I signed for everything personally.
 I put everything I’d accumulated in building the Flora Plenty chain for 10 years into the new company and now all of a sudden I found that I’m $7 million in debt.